Asininite/ObsidianVault/Obsidian Vault/Computer Networks/Module 5/Transport Layer.md

 - reliable transport-layer protocol
 - order of data is maintained
+- full duplex | data transfer in both directions at the same time
-- full duplex and stream oriented
+- stream oriented |

 # connectionless using UDP (user datagram protocol)
 - connectionless and unreliable